ptc-iot-sharing/ThingworxVSCodeProject/README.md

  * `thingworxServer` - The server to which the extension will be uploaded.
  * `thingworxAppKey` or `thingworxUser` and `thingworxPassword` - The credentials used for uploading.
 This should be a user that has permission to install extensions.

+To create a debug build that can be used for debugging, add the `--debug` argument to any task.
+For example, to create and upload a debug build, run `gulp upload --debug`.
+For more information about debugging and debug builds, see [BMDebugServer](https://github.com/BogdanMihaiciuc/BMDebugServer) and [ThingworxVSCodeDebugger](https://github.com/BogdanMihaiciuc/ThingworxVSCodeDebugger).

 ## Deployment

 Deployment to Thingworx is part of the build process as explained above.
 Alternatively, you can manually install the extension that is generated in the zip folder in the root of the project.

 # Recent Changes

+## 28 Dec 2021

+- Support for creating debug builds.

 ## 28 Jun 2021